patiprecios/development-practices/readme.md

-# General Development Guidelines
+# General Development and Contribution Guidelines

-This document contains the general development guidelines.
+This document contains the development and contribution guidelines.
 This guide intends to achieve consistency across the organization's projects.

+It's recommended to read the User's guide and the Developer's guide for each repository before start contributing to the project.

 The guidelines for specific languages and technologies are in [Specific guidelines](#specific-guidelines).

-# Guidelines
+## Guidelines

-## Languages
+### Languages

 All the repository information (eg. tags, labels, description), code, commit messages and technical docs inside the repository _must_ be written in English.

 All external documents, pull requests and issue discussions, final user documentation, and any resource that is not part of the repository _may_ be written in the local language.

-## Code quality
+### Code quality

 All of the repositories _must_ implement automated code quality checks.